mickfuzz/phd4/_posts/thesis_chapters/2024-7-1-Introduction.md

 <!-- There are positive elements to this otherwise sad story.
 My experiences have helped focus my interests on how change can happen and happen quickly when new opportunities become available to a community eager to use them.
 They also caution against unrealistic expectations of systemic change when faced with opponents with deep pockets and extensive resources.
 I would like to communicate a pragmatic approach of finding the limits of your agency, strategically pushing against them, and cautiously observing what happens.
 An informed activism built on a critical view of the nature of the system in question. -->

 Discussion around the launch of a new UK computing curriculum in 2014 championed the possibilities of creative digital production within the classroom [@livingstone2010next].
 I undertook a masters in Computing and then an PGCE in teaching Computing.
 As part of my PGCE dissertation I designed and delivered a pilot scheme to teach javascript in playful ways.
 The learning materials were made available as an OER as part of Mozilla's online teaching resources [^2].
 However the constraints of the school context hindered the kind of authentic activities that first attracted me to teaching in Computing in schools.
-At the end of the PGCE year study I gained a role Manchester Met University role doing community partnerships as part of their EdLab project [^4] did provide opportunities to pursue creative project based approaches to education and incorporate teaching technology to a suitable age range as part of the projects outreach work.
+Instead, after completing my PGCE, I joined Manchester Metropolitan University in a role focusing community education partnerships as part of the EdLab project [^4].
+This work provided opportunities to pursue creative project based approaches to teaching technology to young people and families.
 Building on the success of this work, I applied to undertake this PhD study with Education and Social Research Institute of Manchester Metropolitan University (ESRI).

 <!-- **Case Study as example: Digital Braves as a small MoE / 5D project**